 Attorney / Managing Partner

-Andrew Barreto has been a Partner at Goren & Barreto, LLC since 2017 and a member of the American Immigration Lawyers Association since 2012.
-He is licensed to practice law in the state of Maryland and the federal U.S. District Court in the District of Maryland, and he is permitted to practice federal Immigration Law throughout the United States.
-As a first-generation American and the son of a Cuban refugee, Andrew is proud to help immigrants achieve the same opportunities that his father worked so hard to provide for him.
-Andrew is fluent in both Spanish and English.
+Andrew Barreto has been a Partner at Goren & Barreto, LLC since 2017 and a part of the firm since 2012.
+He is licensed to practice law in the state of Maryland, District of Columbia, the federal U.S. District Court for the District of Maryland, the U.S. Court of Appeals for the Fourth Circuit, and he is permitted to practice federal Immigration Law throughout the United States.
+He has also been a member of the American Immigration Lawyers Association since 2012.

 Andrew earned a J.D. from the University of Maryland School of Law in May of 2012 after completing his undergraduate studies at Vanderbilt University in 2008.
 Prior to joining Goren & Barreto, LLC, Andrew had several years of experience working in immigration law, first as a student attorney representing clients at the University of Maryland School of Law Immigration Clinic, and then as a legal intern in the Office of the Chief Counsel at U.S. Citizenship and Immigration Services (USCIS).
 While working at an international distribution company in Ecuador, he was involved in securing visas for company employees to perform business-related duties in the United States.